Skip to content

 6. Vindhyachal (tourist places near varanasi within 100 kms)

-Vindhyachal, a short distance from Varanasi, offers a calm sanctuary where guests can take in the divine spirit and tranquilly.
-Whether mounting the stone stairs to the temple, participating in religious ceremonies, or simply admiring the picturesque surroundings, Vindhyachal captures the spiritual essence of the region and provides a reprieve from the rush and bustle of urban life.
+Vindhyachal, a short distance from Varanasi, offers a calm sanctuary for visitors to soak in the divine spirit and serenity.
+Whether it involves ascending the stone steps into the temple, assisting in the religious ceremonies or simply admiring the views that nature has to offer, Vindhyachal embodies and honors the spirit of the living Hinduism of this region, while, at the same time, providing shelter from the daily rigmarole of urban existence.

 7. Jaunpur (tourist places near varanasi within 100 kms)